 Women of a certain age should have regular breast and cervical screenings, and some men are eligible for cancer screening as well.

-For more information on available screening tests, speak to your physician or contact the AIDS & Sexual Health InfoLine (1 800 668-2437).
+For more information on available screening tests, speak to your physician or contact the Sexual Health Infoline Ontario (SHILO) (1 800 668-2437).